“Why is project management important?”

 Ultimately this means without good project management, projects get delivered late, and

-• Effective project managers should be able to negotiate reasonable and achievable deadlines
+over budget. - Effective project managers should be able to negotiate reasonable and achievable deadlines

 and milestones across stakeholders, teams, and management.
 Too often, the urgency